SanzharMrz/NLP-papers/LLMs/LLama.md

 | ArXiv            | 2.5%           | 1.06   | 92 GB     |
 | StackExchange    | 2.0%           | 1.03   | 78 GB     |

-Table 2: the dataset
+# Tokenizer

-**Tokenizer.** The authors tokenize the data using the bytepair encoding (BPE) algorithm (Sennrich et al., 2015), employing the implementation from SentencePiece (Kudo and Richardson, 2018).
+The authors tokenize the data using the bytepair encoding (BPE) algorithm (Sennrich et al., 2015), employing the implementation from SentencePiece (Kudo and Richardson, 2018).
 Notably, they split all numbers into individual digits and fallback to bytes to decompose unknown UTF-8 characters.
 | Params | Dimension | N Heads | N Layers | Learning Rate | Batch Size | N Tokens |